-Please join us May 2, 2015 at Drexel University for the
+Thanks for joining us on May 2, 2015 at Drexel University for the

 2015 Score 4 Scholarships 5-on-5 Basketball Tournament

 2015 marked the 9th year for the Score 4 Scholarships Basketball Tournament, which took place, for the third year in a row, at Drexel's Daskalakis Center.

-The Score 4 Scholarships tournament provides a fun environment to connect the sports and entertainment, business and philanthropic communities of our surrounding region to raise funds for Last Dollar Scholarships.
+The Score 4 Scholarships tournament provides an enjoyable environment to connect the sports and entertainment, business and philanthropic communities of our surrounding region to raise funds for Last Dollar Scholarships.
 Scholars Alumnus Jermaine Bromell, who was instrumental in creating the tournament initially, organizes the event where up to 16 corporate sponsors field a team of employees in a fun and friendly competition.
 And each team is coached by a sports or media celebrity!
-This year’s event will once again feature celebrities such as Bruiser Flint, John Giannini and Mike Missanelli and more to come shortly!
-Last year’s corporate sponsors included Drexel University, Comcast Corporation and Fox Rothschild, LLP.
+This year’s corporate sponsors included Drexel University, Comcast Corporation and Fox Rothschild, LLP.
 The entire list of this year's sponsors can be found here.

 The tournament is an “NCAA style” bracket competition and features three competitive divisions with up to eight basketball teams in each division.
 Trophies are awarded to winners in each division, and all participants receive T-shirts, food and beverages at the event.